-The Kiss – was first published in 1907 by the author E Nesbit, an English author and poet who is best known for her children’s books such as; The Railway Children, The Story Of The Treasure Seekers, and The Woodbegoods.
+The Kiss – was first published in 1907 by the author E Nesbit, an English author and poet who is best known for her children’s books such as; The Railway Children, The Story Of The Treasure Seekers The Woodbegoods.
 This short story is ablaze with colour and intrigue – leaving you completely spellbound – deep in the heart of an English country garden.
-Although, The Kiss is not one of the authors better-known works, it has the ability to capture the pure essence of love, in its purest of forms.
+Although, The Kiss is not one of the authors’ better-known works, it can capture the pure essence of love in its purest of forms.
 With the addition of some illustrations, and only a few – slight – changes to enhance a more modern reading experience, we hope you enjoy this short but delightful tale.

-Then he tried to analyze that look of hers – not bold or provocative, yet with no timidity, no bashfulness, no self-consciousness.
+Then he tried to analyse that look of hers – not bold or provocative, yet with no timidity, no bashfulness, no self-consciousness.
 It was the look of one who trusts the world and thinks well of it.
 Many girls nowadays have that frank, fearless look.
-The qualities which made them look a thing worth analyzing were two: its length and a singular quality of recognition.
+The qualities that made them look worth analysing were two: its length and a quality of recognition.

 His home was in Kent, and he was going to say good-bye to it for a while – for next week he started for the East, to watch, under cloudless skies, paid and uninterested workers scraping at the earth to bring to light such cold witnesses to old faith and loyalty and love as lined the gallery where he had met her.

 The last days were full.
 His father, who stayed at home and wrote the books for which Neville gathered the materials, had many last words to say.
 Also, his type-writing girl had gone off ill, and there was a delay in getting another.
 So Neville spent a good many hours in the work secretaries are paid for.
 His aunt, who adored him, wanted his opinion on the new Dutch garden that was now a bit of meadow beyond the orchard and was to be a blaze of formal beauty when he came home again.